jksy/rust-nes/README.md

-# NES emulator created by rust
+# NES emulator written by rust

 ## Purpose
 To learn Rust language.